 The impact of protected areas on the conservation of biodiversity depends not only on the legal creation of protected areas, but on how well they are protected and managed.
 The Protected Area Management Effectiveness index (PAME; Coad et al. 2015) is a standard approach adopted by agencies such as the World Bank and GEF which gives an indication of the quality of management of protected areas.
-The scores for countries covered by the ecosystem profile update (Table 6.1) are averaged from the results of assessments at a number of protected areas, but are not necessarily representative of the situation in the country as a whole.
+The scores for countries covered by the ecosystem profile update (Table 7.1) are averaged from the results of assessments at a number of protected areas, but are not necessarily representative of the situation in the country as a whole.
 Scores are between 36% (Syria) and 58% (Montenegro), but overall the results suggest that protected areas management is having some impact on the conservation of sites, but requires considerable improvement to be fully effective.
 Elsewhere in the hotspot, Slovenia and Croatia achieve scores of more than 70%.

-As noted in chapter 5, the Mediterranean region is rich in cultural landscapes, and much of the wild biodiversity relies on the maintenance of traditional management practices.
+As noted in Chapter 6, the Mediterranean region is rich in cultural landscapes, and much of the wild biodiversity relies on the maintenance of traditional management practices.
 Many traditional land management systems were lost during colonial times, but those that survive have been adopted by CSOs looking for models of community-based sustainable exploitation (see examples in Chatty 2006).
 Resource use is present in many protected areas in the hotspot, legally or illegally.
-In the centralized administrations of the Middle East and North Africa, protected areas legislation typically lacks provisions to make creative use of these traditional institutions and conservation practices, and offers little opportunity to involve local people in the establishment and management of protected areas with the local people (WCPA 2001).
-However there are several examples of delegation of management responsibility to NGOs (see Chapter 7), and this creates opportunities for more constructive engagement between protected areas and local communities.
+In the centralized administrations of the Middle East and North Africa, protected areas legislation typically lacks provisions to make creative use of these traditional institutions and conservation practices, and offers little opportunity to involve local people in the establishment and management of protected areas, or to ensure the equitable sharing of benefits (and costs) from the use of protected areas with the local people (WCPA 2001).
+However there are several examples of delegation of management responsibility to NGOs (see Chapter 8), and this creates opportunities for more constructive engagement between protected areas and local communities.